grahamgilbert/puppet_psu_2013/README.md

 * [Vagrant](http://vagrantup.com)
 * [Ruby 1.9.3 via rbenv](http://octopress.org/docs/setup/rbenv/)

 You will also need to install the librarian-puppet gem.
-Once you'd successfully switched to Ruby 1.9.3, its as simple as typing ``gem install librarian-puppet`` into the Terminal.
+Once you've successfully switched to Ruby 1.9.3, its as simple as typing ``gem install librarian-puppet`` into the Terminal.

 #Getting started